studio24/security-principles/asset-protection-and-resilience.md

 * Auto scaling groups are used to manage restoring servers quickly.
 * Restoring servers will have some short downtime (normally a few minutes).

-For Scalable Cloud and High Availability Cloud:
+For Auto Scaling and High Availability:

 * A minimum of two instances for critical services such as web server and database service.
 * Auto scaling to increase hosting resources at times of high traffic and decrease resources when they are not needed.
 * We use CodeBuild and CodePipeline to manage restoring servers and deploying code changes.
 * Restoring servers will have no downtime.

-For High Availability Cloud:
+For High Availability:

 * Scalable cloud hosting service is replicated across two availability zones (AZ) for redundancy